miquelladeboer/aml-mlops-workshop/bestpractices.md

 There is a wide discussion on the official definition of MLOps.
 Mostly, when people talk about MLOps, they talk about the automatic deployment of models, including model CI/CD.
 However, the MLOps definition is much more comprehensive.
 In this repo, the definition is defined as follows:

-## MLOps is all the DevOps practices applied to the ML lifecycle, modified to the requirements of uncertainty in data and model exploration. ##
+## MLOps is all the DevOps practices applied to the ML lifecycle, modified to the requirements of uncertainty in data exporation and model experimentation. ##

 ![An example of folder structure](images/mlops.PNG)